rahul-sachdev/DNPSimulator/README.markdown

 > rake dnp3test:run debug=true 			// build and run the dnp3test w/ debug info
 > rake dnp3test:run["--show_progress=true"]	// run the test in release mode, w/ arg for Boost.Test

+## Generating Code Coverage ##

+To generate documentation for the code coverage of the unit tests relative to the rest of the stack, you will need to have lcov installed before invoking:

+rake dnp3test:run coverage=true

+Be patient, this generates several megabytes of data.

+The html output will be generated in ./coverage.

 ## Generating Documentation ##

 To generate documentation for the stack you need to have doxygen and graphviz (dot)